sabre-io/sabre.io/source/dav/upgrading.md

 SabreDAV uses three digits for versions. `x.y.z`.

 The first part, `x`, is reserved for major overhauls of SabreDAV.
-At the time of writing, there's only `1.y.z`, so this has not happened yet.

 The `y` part is also for fairly large releases.
 We try to have one or two of these per year, but this fluctuates.